 The members of the APAC shall be remunerated for attending APAC meetings as well as for preparation time.
-The Municipality may utilise the rates provided by the National Treasury as amended from time to time.
-Should the Accounting Officer deem it necessary, he or she can, in consultation with the Municipal Council, determine other remuneration structures.
+The Municipality will utilise the rates provided by the National Treasury, as amended from time to time.

-The remuneration for the chairperson of the APAC includes the APAC reporting responsibility and to attend the Mayoral and Council meetings, on invitation from the Speaker and or Municipal Council when the APAC reports are presented.
-Any member of the APAC who attends any other committee meetings and/or serve on any other committee of council should be paid in terms of that committee's terms of reference or charter, and be paid from the budget of the Directorate which that committee belongs to.
+The remuneration for the chairperson of the APAC includes the APAC reporting responsibility and attending the Mayoral and Council meetings, on invitation from the Speaker and/or Municipal Council when the APAC reports are presented.
+Any member of the APAC who attends any other committee meetings and/or serves on any other committee of the Council should be paid in terms of that specific committee's terms of reference or charter, and be paid from the budget of the Directorate to which that committee belongs to.

 Remuneration will only apply to officials employed outside the public service.
-No remuneration for participating in APACs will be payable to officials employed at national, provincial and local government, its agencies or other entities regarded as falling within the definition of an organ of state, except for out of pocket expenses which may be reimbursed.
+No remuneration for participating in APACs will be payable to officials employed at national, provincial and local government, its agencies or other entities regarded as falling within the definition of an organ of state, except for out-of-pocket expenses which may be reimbursed.

-The reimbursement of all members for travel expenditure must be determined following the approved Council policy or the rate per kilometre as published and updated by the National Department of Transport.
+The reimbursement of all members for travel expenditures must be determined following the approved Council policy or the rate per kilometre as published and updated by the National Department of Transport.